-- 1. If an AKD/AKD2G restore fails and you have already verified the controller has a valid backup and the network topology is correct, then retry the Restore. - 2.
-If you still cannot restore successfully after two or three attempts, check your network cables and try a different replacement drive(s).
-This test will isolate the problem to the specific drive(s) or the controller problem. - 3.
-If you still cannot restore a replacement AKD/AKD2G, then you will need to manually configure the replacement AKD/AKD2Gs by downloading firmware and modifying the drive's parameters using the drive views in the IDE.
+- 1. If an AKD or AKD2G restore fails and you have already verified the controller has a valid backup and the network topology is correct, then retry the Restore. - 2.
+If you still cannot restore successfully after two or three attempts, check the network cables and try a different replacement drive(s). - This test isolates the problem to the specific drives or the controller problem. - 3.
+If you still cannot restore a replacement AKD or AKD2G, then you must manually configure the replacement AKD or AKD2G by downloading firmware and modifying the drive's parameters using the drive views in the KAS-IDE.

-11.3.10 Configure Controller Onboard I/O
+10.8 Controller Onboard I/O

-The procedure to define the local I/Os of the AKD PDMM or PCMM is very similar to the one for I/O slices.
-Note that the Onboard digital I/O is limited to a 1kHz update rate.
+The procedure to define the local I/Os of the controller is similar to the one for I/O slices.

+- The Onboard digital I/O update rate for:

+- PCMM2G matches the EtherCAT update rate.

+- AKD PDMM and PCMM is limited to a 1kHz update rate.